-- Push the hand guard (1) forward the chain is locked. - Press down the trigger lockout (2) and pull the throttle trigger (3) at the same time.
-Set Master Control lever (4) to:
+- If the engine is cold: Press down the trigger lockout (2) and pull the throttle trigger (3) at the same time.
+Hold both levers in that position and set the Master Control lever to start symbol . - Hold your saw firmly. - Pull the starter grip quickly and firmly as often as necessary until the engine starts.